MaxGrosshandler/Steak-Knight/README.md

 # Steak Knight

 Thanks for looking at my bot!
 Let me show you around.
+By the way it has a [discord server](https://discord.gg/4xbwxe6) in case you need help.

 # IMPORTANT NEWS